Scotten-Labs/py-dyndns/README.md

 Dynamic DNS using the Cloudflare API.

-## Supported Versions
+## Supported Python Versions / Requirements

-Python 3.10.x
+Python 3.10.x or greater

 ## Setup